 Sweet potato wedges are a lovely way to switch up your go-to dinner sides.
 Because they’re lower in carbs than regular potatoes and have a higher Vitamin A and fibre count they will top up your essential vitamin supplies while keeping you feeling full and your body nourished.
-Served up beside a homemade burger or a piece of fish, these sweet fries will appeal to kids of all ages, encouraging them to eat their veggies without them even realising it!
-Sweet potatoes are also quicker to cook than the white variety so they’re great if you’re stuck for time and need a healthy and filling dinner in a few minutes.
-You can flavour sweet potato wedges any way you like (see our tip below for our favourite seasoning) so have fun experimenting with herbs, spices and seasoning.
+Served up beside a homemade burger or a piece of fish, these sweet potato fries will appeal to kids of all ages.
+A way of encouraging them to eat healthier without them even realising it!
+Sweet potatoes are also quicker to cook than the white variety so they’re great if you’re stuck for time and need a quick, healthy and filling side dish in a few minutes.
+You can flavour sweet potato wedges any way you like (see our tip below for our favourite seasoning).
+So have fun experimenting with herbs, spices and seasoning with this potato wedges recipe.
 Rosemary and garlic are delicious flavour buddies as are chilli and thyme.
 Have a play around to find out your favourite combo.

 If you’re not a fan of the chunkier chip and you want to turn these wedges into fries instead, simply cut your sweet potato in half lengthways and then slice eight long and thin fries from each half.